 Let’s check the result of the financial survey questionnaire and verify how these questions relate to your life.

 Note that for the sake of simplicity, the scoring calculation of this financial survey takes all questions with the same weight.
 Survey questions for financial literacy may have attributed weight to counter for the complexity of the questions.
 If you wish to do so, my suggestion is to apply a 50% for the first five financial survey questions, which are the most basic.

 The first five questions of the financial literacy questionnaire cover economic fundamentals which are key when measuring financial literacy.
 This first set of questions aims to assess your basic financial literacy.
 They cover topics ranging from the working of interest rates and interest compounding to the effect of inflation, discounting, and nominal versus real values.

 Question 1 – Numeracy – The ability to use mathematics in everyday life.

 The first question is also an easier one.
 About 91% of the respondents get it right.
 The importance of numeracy on personal finances cannot be understated.
-It’s not about being good with maths or knowing advanced calculus.
+It’s not about being good with math or knowing advanced calculus.
 It’s about translating the basic mathematics knowledge to your day to day life..